From the ashes

 The increasingly scarce material quartz sand has not yet been replaced.
 In contrast to concrete and other high consumers, glass can be recycled endlessly.
 It can even be ground to sand again, which means that the material is in a closed cycle if the additives are harmless.
 Unfortunately, many glasses are not.

-The waste is collected from local restaurants and prepared by studio peipei.
+The waste is collected from local restaurants and prepared by Studio Peipei.
 Further productions are made with several glass blowers.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients